 18. Identify anomalies

-There is no denying that anomalies exist, as hard as you might work to avoid them on your eCommerce.
+There is no denying that anomalies exist, as hard as you might work to avoid them in your eCommerce.

-Knowing what will probably happen next is an excellent way to work on more convincing and effective calls-to-action and appropriate content on your eCommerce.
+Knowing what will probably happen next is an excellent way to work on more convincing and compelling calls-to-action and appropriate content on your eCommerce.

 CDPs are equipped with predictive models that correctly guess how your customers will behave in the future.
-By using machine learning, the ideal CDP identifies data gathered in the past to generate powerful pattern insights that amplify customer prediction.
+Using machine learning, the ideal CDP identifies data gathered in the past to generate powerful pattern insights that amplify customer prediction.